AdrianaSaty/nextjs-dashboard-tutorial/README.md

 ### Chapter 9

 Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+### Chapter 10

+Partial Prerendering (Can be used to improve performance; code implementation will vary).
+It is a rendering model that allows you to combine the benefits of static and dynamic rendering in the same route.